-Lately it has been hotter than hot sauce.
+Lately, it has been hotter than hot sauce.
 Even our swimming pool was literally like bath water the other day.
-We have also been experiencing slightly more rain and the past 2 nights there has been middle of the night showers with enough rain to make me get up and close the east windows.
-That did not cool anything down however.
-During the daytime you can still spit on the ground and watch it sizzle.
+We have also been experiencing slightly more rain and the past 2 nights there have been middle of the night showers with enough rain to make me get up and close the east windows.
+That did not cool anything down, however.
+During the daytime, you can still spit on the ground and watch it sizzle.

 I swear it feels like I lose a liter of water every time I ride my bike to town and back to do errands.
-Thankfully 3 of my errands were in air conditioned buildings.
+Thankfully 3 of my errands were in air-conditioned buildings.
 First stop was Atlantic Bank where I had to once again try and sort out why my bank card and matching pin number were not working.
-I finally got the answer (after a few visits) apparently the very card I was holding was noted “lost” in my file and there for cancelled – go figure.
+I finally got the answer (after a few visits).
+Apparently, the very card I was holding was noted “lost” in my file and therefore canceled – go figure.
 I will be getting a new one within a week.
 I was glad to have an answer and cool off in the process.

-Last Errand was Town Board to drop off the letter for Severo.
-BRRR it was extra cold in there but I did not mind and took a moment to sit in the waiting chairs after I had handed my letter in to really cool off.
+The last errand was to Town Board to drop off the letter for Severo.
+BRRR, it was extra cold in there but I did not mind and took a moment to sit in the waiting chairs after I had handed my letter in to really cool off.

 I decided to hit the park for a bit and take some pictures for this post.
 Reginald Castillo was watching me and asked me to take his picture as he wanted to see what he looked like.
 Then a few kids playing under the jungle gym for shade wanted their picture taken too.

-Temperatures average around 27°C or 81°F with highs of 30°C 86°F and lows of 25°C or 77°F. This month also brings increasing rainfall, with short heavy showers late at night and early mornings.
-In spite of the rain most days are hot and sunny with less trade winds than usual.
+Temperatures average around 27°C or 81°F with highs of 30°C or 86°F and lows of 25°C or 77°F. This month also brings increasing rainfall, with short heavy showers late at night and early mornings.
+In spite of the rain, most days are hot and sunny with fewer trade winds than usual.
 If daytime rain happens is is usually short sun showers.
 This is a time when inland temperatures can be cooler than the coast which is rare.